sebastian-gregoricchio/ChIP_Zwart/README.md

 ### DNA-mapping
 This short pipeline performs the mapping into a reference genome upon trimming of the raw fastq reads by [cutadapt](https://cutadapt.readthedocs.io/en/stable/).
 Further, a filter on the mapping quality (MAPQ) is applied and duplicated reads are marked.
 Notice that in the case of paired-end reads, when present, UMIs (Unique Molecule Identifiers) sequence is added to the indexes ones in the read name.
 This is allows the marking of the duplicated reads in a UMI-aware manner (reads/fragments that have exactly the same sequence but different UMI-sequence are not marked as duplicates).

-Few information must be provided to the pipeline:
+Additional information must be provided to the pipeline in the command line:
 * the source fastq directory
 * the output directory where you want your results to be stored (if not already available, the pipeline will make it for you)
 * whether your data are paired- or single-end